heettike/dexwatch/README.md

 # 🧠 dexwatch

-copy a contract address. open's the tokens dexscreener. that’s it.
+copy a contract address from base/solana -> open's the tokens dexscreener. that’s it.

 ---